ComplianceAsCode/auditree-framework/doc-source/quick-start.rst

 understand, so you may want to have a look into :ref:`design-principles` section.

-The compliance tool requires, at least, one directory with the fetchers and checks.
+The Auditree framework requires, at least, one directory with the fetchers and checks.
 In order to learn how to use it, let's use a demo folder with a simple set of fetchers and checks.
 You can find it at `doc/demo-checks`::